xichensf/magical/README.md

   * *Candidate chromatin site file*: a three-column matrix *chr*, *point1*, and *point2*.

 #### **scRNA-seq read count**
+We extract the scRNA-seq read count information from cells labelled to the selected cell type.

   * *scRNA read count file*: a three-column matrix with *gene index*, *cell index*, and *RNA read count*